 - Are there metrics defined that will measure success in the end?

-Outline the strategic vision, goals & objectives and ideally include a high-level mission statement.
+Outline the strategic vision, goals, and each project objective, and ideally include a high-level mission statement.
 This will help align the team on the approach and keep these goals in mind during solutioning.
 It will also help in defining additional work and potential project enhancements as the team keep this context in mind.
 (Wouldn’t it be great, if we could do…?)

 2. Define The Project Parameters